A Derivative Pricing Perspective on Liquidity Tokens in Constant Product Market Makers

 Similar studies have been undertaken previously that highlight different aspects which we will consider.
-For example \cite{milionis2022automated,hasbrouck2023economic} recognize that the liquidity tokens payoff behave like that of a call option.
+For example \cite{milionis2022automated,hasbrouck2023economic} recognize that the liquidity tokens payoff behave like that of a call option, with the former also applying the idea of hedging and rebalancing for AMMs in continuous time.
+The approach of those works was extended to discrete time in \cite{milionis2024automated} and further generalized in \cite{nezlobin2025loss}.
 However, as far as we are aware, our approach of expressing this optionality characteristic via the volatility of the price process and defining the implied volatility so as to match the price is wholly novel in the literature.
 For instance, \cite{fukasawa2023weighted} presents an approximating static hedge for impermanent loss in the CPMM using variance and gamma swaps.
 This approach is extended in \cite{lipton2024unified} to consider the concentrated liquidity framework of Uniswap v3.
-In contrast, \cite{milionis2022automated} introduces the loss-versus-rebalancing which considers the cost of dynamic replication of the underlying pool of assets for generic AMMs.
+In contrast, \cite{milionis2022automated} introduces the loss-versus-rebalancing which considers the cost of dynamic replication of the underlying pool of assets for generic AMMs; \cite{bichuch2025price} uses the loss-versus-rebalancing to quote a risk-neutral expected fees and deduces implications of that construction.
 Similarly, \cite{cartea2023predictable} introduces a decomposition of this dynamic replication of the underlying pool of assets which allows the introduction of a so-called ``predictable loss''.
 Finally, \cite{dewey2023pricing} considers an empirical pricing of a liquidity token in an AMM using historically calibrated parameters.
 Herein, rather than concentrating on the underlying holdings of the CPMM, we will consider the stream of fees as the primary driver of the value of the liquidity token.
 We note that \cite{kuan2022liquidity} considers a different approach to estimate the expected fees collected by a LP in a CPMM.